 Faculty Area Health and Personal Development

+Credits 20 (full year)

+Prerequisites Nil

 "Growth happens when we take responsibility for our own thoughts, decisions and actions".

 In Health and Wellbeing, you will develop the knowledge and skills required to explore and analyse influences to make informed decisions regarding your own and others' health and wellbeing.
 You will have the opportunity to consider the role of health and wellbeing in various contexts and explore ways of promoting positive outcomes for individuals, communities, and global society, becoming 'agents of change'.